vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/training-portal.md

 Overriding the portal hostname
 ------------------------------

-The default hostname given to the training portal will be the name of the resource with ``-ui`` suffix, followed by the domain specified by the resource, or the default inherited from the configuration of the eduk8s operator.
+The default hostname given to the training portal will be the name of the resource with ``-ui`` suffix, followed by the domain specified by the resource, or the default inherited from the configuration of the Educates operator.

 If you want to override the generated hostname, you can set ``portal.ingress.hostname``.